Stratio/crossdata/doc/src/site/sphinx/connectors/mongodb_connector.rst

 Where:
 - host (Mandatory): Host and port to connect with the database.
-- database (Optional): Database to import their collections.
+- database (Optional): Database to import its collections.
 - collection (Optional): Collection to import.
 - schema_samplingRatio (Optional and recommended): Ratio of documents that will be scanned to infer the schema.